rajuankilla20/spring-doker-k8s-cicd/Readme.md

 # Spring Boot cicd with Docker using maven-release-plugin and docker-maven-plugin
-* In this project with the help of maven-release-plugin we are releasing the current version and updating the pom with next development version and with the release version with the help of docker-maven-plugin we are pushing the image with name <project.name>:<project:Version> in docker hub.
-I did not find correct solution with this apporach, so creating this which will useful for many people.
+* In this project with the help of **maven-release-plugin** we are releasing the current service version and updating the pom with next development version and with the help of **docker-maven-plugin** we are pushing the image name with format *<project.name>:<project:Version>* in dockerhub registry.
+* With the help of gitactions workflow doing the below sequence of steps when Pull request merge to master.
+Please check [github actions with docker](https://www.youtube.com/watch?v=09lZdSpeHAk&t=487s), with this you will know how to add secrects to github for loggin into docker and github.

+* I did not find correct solution with this apporach after spending couple of days in google, so created this article which save many people valuable time.

 # Prerequisite
     - Java 8+
+    - IDE (Eclips or Intellij)
-    - Maven
+    - Maven (3+ )
     - Spring boot sample app
     - Dockerfile knowledge
     - Git hub account